Murcia: Holy Week

+Easter fiestas

 The most colorful festival in Murcia may come one week after Holy Week, when locals dress up in traditional huertano clothing to celebrate the Bando de la Huerta (Orchard parade) on Tuesday and fill the streets for The Burial of the Sardine in Murcia. parade the following Saturday.
 This whole week receives the name of Fiestas de Primavera de Murcia (Spring Fest).

+Three Cultures International Festival

 Murcia's Three Cultures International Festival happens each May and was first organised with the intent of overcoming racism and xenophobia in the culture.
 The festival seeks to foster understanding and reconciliation between the three cultures that have cohabited the peninsula for centuries, if not millennia: Christians, Jews and Muslims.
 Each year, the festival celebrates these three cultures through music, exhibitions, symposiums and conferences.